-However, this year, due to the coronavirus pandemic, the IPL has been indefinitely postponed, and there is a decent chance that it may not be held at all.
-In such a scenario, cricket fans all over the world, not just in India, have been deprived of one of the showpiece events on the cricket calendar.
-However, they can make up for this in a small way virtually, with a variety of mobile cricket games available to pass the time and stay connected with the sport.
-Of all of these games, World Cricket Championship (WCC) is by far at the top of the pile, and announced a âsigningâ which takes it to next level.
+However, due to the pandemic, IPL has been postponed, and there is a chance that it may not be held.
+Cricket fans all over the world have been deprived of one of the showpiece events on the cricket calendar.
+However, they can make up for this virtually, with a variety of mobile cricket games available to pass time.
+World Cricket Championship (WCC) is at top of the pile, and announced a âsigningâ which takes it to next level.

 This illustrates just how people are going online and turning to mobile games as an alternative form of entertainment during the lockdown, with even other forms of mobile entertainment, such as online casino games, growing in popularity during this time.

-This provides huge opportunity for many brands to get onto the game as well, as there is a large captive audience, as seen by the daily and monthly active user numbers, and cricket-focused brands can do especially well on a game like this, which has become the leader in this space.
+This provides huge opportunity for brands to get onto the game as well, as there is a large captive audience.
+As seen by daily and monthly active users, cricket-focused brands can do especially well on a game like this, which has become the leader in this space.

 Chopra has said that he is excited to get on the platform, and will be a test of his skills.
 Commentating on a live game is completely different to calling the shots on amatch.
 Here literally anything can happen on every ball and there is no sense of a narrative or momentum being seen.

 WCC3 has even more features, with more shots, better controls, better graphics and animations.
 Motion-capture of some of the leading cricketers, and better AI is used to create a more balanced and better gaming environment for fans.
 It promises to be one of the best cricket games out there yet again.

 FOLLOW US ON INSTAGRAM FOR SPORTS MEMES AND REELS